marbug/courses-udemy-docker/README.md

 ## About ##

-This repo was created for making notes for Udemy course.
+This repo was created for making notes and checking examples of Udemy course.

 Current repo could be found on: